Skip to Content

 Secured locks

 These features alone make the appliance more appealing to own and convenient to install.
-And it also increases its functionality since while the microwave oven is on the kitchen island operating, you can also cook at the same time in the cooking area.
+It also increases its functionality since while the oven is on the kitchen island operating, you can also cook simultaneously in the cooking area.

-Extremely Accessible: A microwave in the kitchen island is a more accessible appliance, especially with its location since the appliance will be located usually at the center of the room.
+Extremely Accessible: A unit in the kitchen island is a more accessible appliance, especially with its location since the appliance will be located at the center of the room.

 Offers More Countertop Space: If you choose a microwave in the island, one of the possibilities you can enjoy is more counter space to work on.
-This will be possible if the appliance is installed in the drawer in the island or have its own built-in cocoon in the island.
-These locations of the microwave oven will ensure that all of the counter space is available for use.
+This will be possible if the appliance is installed in the drawer in the island or has its own built-in cocoon in the island.
+These locations of the device will ensure that all of the counter space is available for use.

 Delivers Better Ventilation: One thing you can do to improve the ventilation in the kitchen is to install a vent hood.
 But this option is only highly recommended if you have an over-the-range microwave oven.

-With an island microwave, you can be sure that it will operate with excellent ventilation.
-This goes the same way with microwaves installed in cabinets.
-You can just add an exhaust fan above the microwave (whether it’s in the island or cabinet) to help with the ventilation.
+With an island microwave, you can be sure it will operate with excellent ventilation.
+This goes the same way with a unit installed in cabinets.
+You can add an exhaust fan or range hood above the microwave (whether in the island or cabinet) to help with the ventilation.

 Safer Option To Consider: A heating appliance that can melt chocolates and other similar food may not be the safest thing you can use so installing it in the right place is necessary.
 And yes, one of the safest places you can put the microwave oven is the kitchen island.

-With the microwave in the kitchen island, your cooking area becomes freer.
-There will be no chance of you bumping into the microwave as you busy yourself cooking.
-This is especially important if someone else is using the microwave while you’re cooking.
+With the oven device in the kitchen island, your cooking area becomes freer.
+There will be no chance of you bumping into the appliance as you busy yourself cooking.
+This is especially important if someone else is using the microwave while you’re cooking

-High-Cost: Microwave in the island is costly because it is customized compared to the other option of just laying the appliance on top of the counter or storing it in a drawer or cabinet.
+High-Cost: Installing this appliance in the island is costly because it is customized compared to the other option of laying the appliance on top of the counter or storing it in a drawer or cabinet.

-Accessibility Issues: While accessibility is one of the advantages of microwaves on an island, it can also be a disadvantage.
-It can be a double-edged sword, particularly for tall people who would have to bend just to use the appliance.
+Accessibility Issues: While accessibility is one of the advantages of a small cooking appliance on an island, it can also be a disadvantage.
+It can be a double-edged sword, particularly for tall people who would have to bend to use the appliance.

 More Complex Installation: Installation for a microwave in the island will require assistance since you have to get precise measurements of the appliance’s dimensions, as well as need to work on the electrical outlets and wiring.

-Features Fewer Options: Once your current microwave oven breaks down, it will be difficult finding a replacement for it since the appliance is built into the island itself.
-It won’t be a problem though if you have no issue installing and building one all over again.
+Features Fewer Options: Once your current device breaks down, it will be difficult to find a replacement since the appliance is built into the island itself.
+It won’t be a problem if you have no issue installing and building one again.

-While some microwave ovens have door locks if yours does not have one then just get a control lock to help you secure the appliance.
+While some microwave ovens have door locks, if yours does not have one, then get a control lock to help you secure the appliance.

-Difficult To Watch Food As They Cook: If you’re cooking and heating something in the microwave at the same time, it will be difficult to simultaneously watch over both since the location of the microwave is pretty low and out of reach from the cooking area.
+Difficult To Watch Food As They Cook: If you’re cooking and heating something in simultaneously, it will be difficult to simultaneously watch over both since the location of the microwave is pretty low and out of reach from the cooking area.

 Aspects/Dimensions Compact/Small Microwave Standard/Large Microwave